vuxcode/pr1-project-IsakIzzy/README.md

 # Project Notes

 > You can use this section of the file to keep notes about your project as you work on it.

+I used this at the start.
+Later in the project I focused on making the notes in the code itself instead.
+There are mostly HTML and CSS related notes here.

 4-08-23
 I think I need to divide the site into three different sections.
 Left section, middle section and right section.
 The Left and Right sections should be equally large, the middle section however, should be a bit larger, since it has more text then the other ones.
 I think the left and right sections needs to be split up into two, vertically for the two different parts on each one.